 Conclusion

-As we have seen in this example, the growing performance of modern computers makes time-domain methods increasingly competitive with the Harmonic Balance method.
+The growing performance of modern computers makes time-domain methods increasingly competitive with the Harmonic Balance method.